In the past 15 years, school reform has grown from a small, conservative movement to a bi-partisan, national priority.

 Launched by former Governor Jeb Bush in 2008, the Foundation for Excellence in Education’s (ExcelinEd) unique contribution is working with decision makers on developing and implementing reform policies.
 We are a hands-on, how-to organization that provides model legislation, rule-making expertise, implementation strategies, and public outreach.
 Our staff has years of experience working with state and local governments, legislative bodies, in the classroom, and with the media.

 This website supports our mission.
 We are building a one-stop shop for those working to reform education.
 It includes a depository of policies from all 50 states, model legislation, research papers, academic data, and media reports.
 This site will be a constant work in progress as we continually update our content with the latest in education reform.

 The following list briefly describes our current content areas:

-- Mission & History: An introduction to our mission, our history, our staff, job opportunities and contact information.
+- Mission & History: An introduction to our mission and our history.

 - Reform Agenda: The policies the Foundation advocates for to transform American education to a high-quality, student-centered system.

 - State of Reform: A breakdown of reforms passed by each state.
 Users can select reforms from other states they would like to adopt, and store them in a personalized “Reformer Toolbox.”